TwoBitCliff/typing-game/README.md

 ### Known Issues

 - Functionality on mobile is diminished due to the nature of the project
+- many minor issues with JavaScript code that does not affect funtionality of the game

  ### Formatting

 - To format the code, each page was run through an online formatter, https://www.freeformatter.com/.